frePPLe/frepple/contrib/installer/README.txt

    CherryPy project.
 It is a bit more scalable and robust than the Django development server.

-7) Create sample SQLite database
-   The installer will pick up the SQLite database in the file bin\frepple.sqlite.
-   You'll should make sure it is initialized correctly and contains the sample dataset.

-8) Before building the installer script you'll need to update the frepple.nsi script to point to the directory where the xerces-c dll is stored.
+7) Before building the installer script you'll need to update the frepple.nsi script to point to the directory where the xerces-c dll is stored.

 CONSIDERING ALL THE ABOVE, BUILDING THE INSTALLER ISN'T FOR BEGINNERS.